 Brain aneurysm symptoms more typically occur when an aneurysm ruptures.
 This is an emergency and requires immediate care.
 The first wave of symptoms of a ruptured brain aneurysm typically includes:

 - Severe headache; even if you are prone to headaches or migraines, this will feel very different from anything you have experienced before

 - Sensitivity to light

 These brain aneurysm symptoms are often immediately followed by confusion or change in mental state or consciousness, coma, and, in some instances seizures.

 At Mount Sinai, we are often able to identify the presence of an aneurysm and treat it before rupture.
 We use endovascular techniques (embolization) or microsurgery (aneurysm clipping) to prevent a disastrous rupture.

-During embolization, we use angiogram techniques to treat the aneurysm from inside the blood vessel.
-We pack the aneurysm with small detachable coils, so it can no longer fill up with blood.
-Our team at Mount Sinai has embolized more than 1,000 brain aneurysms.
-We are experts in both stent- and balloon-assisted coil embolization, as well as the most modern techniques available, including flow diversion.
+During embolization, we treat the aneurysm from inside the blood vessel.
+We pack the aneurysm with small detachable coils, so it cannot fill up with blood.
+At Mount Sinai, we have embolized more than 1,000 brain aneurysms.
+We are also experts in additional techniques used to treat more challenging aneurysms, such as balloon-assisted coiling, stent-assisted coiling, and flow diversion.